wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.2.2 =
+* Amended: Excerpt settings now includes the archives, categories, tags, searches and author pages.
+* Removed featured-content.php from plugin as it was causing conflict with Jetpack on some installs
+* Minor adjustments to code and css.

 = 1.2.1 =
 * NEW: Added options for finer Featured content control - number of posts for grid/slider plus switch between 3 and 4 column grid layout.